MicrosoftDocs/memdocs/sccm/core/plan-design/configs/site-and-site-system-prerequisites.md

 -   For more information, see [Plan for software updates in System Center Configuration Manager](../../../sum/plan-design/plan-for-software-updates.md).

 ### State migration point
-Requires the default IIS configuration.
+The default IIS configuration is required.

 ##  <a name="bkmk_2008"></a> Prerequisites for Windows Server 2008 R2 and Windows Server 2008
-Windows Server 2008 and Windows Server 2008 R2 are now in extended support, and no longer in maintstream support, as detailed  by the  [Microsoft Support Lifecycle](https://support.microsoft.com/lifecycle).
-For more information regarding future support for these operating systems as site system servers with Configuration Manager, see [Removed and deprecated features for System Center Configuration Manager](../../../core/plan-design/changes/removed-and-deprecated-features.md).
+Windows Server 2008 and Windows Server 2008 R2 are now in extended support and are no longer in mainstream support, as detailed by the [Microsoft Support Lifecycle](https://support.microsoft.com/lifecycle).
+For more information about future support for these operating systems as site system servers with Configuration Manager, see [Removed and deprecated features for System Center Configuration Manager](../../../core/plan-design/changes/removed-and-deprecated-features.md).

 **The following applies to all .NET Framework requirements:**

--   Install the full version of the Microsoft .NET Framework before you install the site system roles.
+-   Install the full version of the .NET Framework before you install the site system roles.
 For example, see the [Microsoft .NET Framework 4 (Stand-Alone Installer)](http://go.microsoft.com/fwlink/p/?LinkId=193048).
-The Microsoft .NET Framework 4 Client Profile is insufficient for this requirement.
+The .NET Framework 4 Client Profile is insufficient for this requirement.

 **The following applies to all Windows Communication Foundation (WCF) activation requirements:**

 -   You can configure WCF activation as part of the .NET Framework Windows feature on the site system server.
 For example, on Windows Server 2008 R2, run the **Add Features Wizard** to install additional features on the server.
-On the **Select Features** page, expand **NET Framework 3.5.1 Features**, then expand **WCF Activation**, and then select the check box for both **HTTP Activation** and **Non-HTTP Activation** to enable these options.
+On the **Select Features** page, expand **NET Framework 3.5.1 Features**, expand **WCF Activation**, and then check the boxes for both **HTTP Activation** and **Non-HTTP Activation** to enable these options.

 ###  <a name="bkmk_2008sspreq"></a> Site server - central administration site and primary site
 **.NET Framework:**